lanl/bml/README.md

 # Developer Suggested Workflow #

 We try to preserve a linear history in our main (master) branch.
-Instead of pulling, we suggest you use:
+Instead of pulling (i.e. merging), we suggest you use:

-    $ git pull --rebase=preserve
+    $ git pull --rebase

 And then